Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 46. Prediction Post

-A prediction post is a blog post where you predict what will happen in the future.
+In a prediction post, you predict what will happen in the future.

 This post shares your insights on what you think will happen in the future.
 By simply making predictions irrespective of whether they become true or not, you will be viewed as a thought leader in your industry.